Get a free, no obligation personal loan quote with rates as low as 9.99%

 Waiting Period

-The industry standard for the policy to be in effect is no less than 60 days prior to signing the contract.
+The industry standard for the policy to be in effect is no less than 60 days before signing the contract.
 Basically, you need to wait two months before the insurance becomes active.
 This is standard for many loan protection insurance policies since it prevents consumers from taking advantage of the system.

 Duration Of Coverage